20th International Reinhardsbrunn Symposium

 Friedrichroda - Germany

-Please scroll down for detailed information and archives of former symposia
+Please scroll down for detailed information about and registration for the 2023 symposium, as well as for the archives of former symposia.

 For over 50 years the name "Reinhardsbrunn" has become famous in scientific circles for the Symposium series which draws together fungicide scientists from academia, research institutes and industry to present, listen to and discuss the latest research findings from around the world in this fast moving field.